-In order to provide a consistent approach to the teaching of segmenting (writing) and blending (reading), we follow Debbie Hepplewhite’s ‘Floppy’s Phonics’ approach throughout F/KS1, and Phonics International throughout KS2.
-The approach to teaching and learning is the same through both programs:
+In order to provide a consistent approach to the teaching of encoding (spelling) and decoding (reading), we follow ‘Rocket Phonics’ approach throughout EYFS/KS1, and Phonics International throughout KS2.
+Both systematic synthetic phonics programmes have been developed by Debbie Hepplewhite, and both are approved by the DfE as effective programmes.
+The approach to teaching and learning is the same through both schemes:

 Revisit and Review – beginning of every phonics session

 We use flashcards to begin every session so that our children are confident in their recognition of the letters on the page, and those which they will select for writing.
-Each flashcard helps children to memorise each sound through use of a picture and a ‘code’ e.g. children would say “s, as in sun” and “ch, as in chick” when presented with the following flashcards.
+Each flashcard helps children to memorise each sound through use of a picture and a ‘code’.

-Phonics sessions are a vital part of every school day at Forest, with all pupils enjoying 30 minutes of phonics learning each day.
-The session is split into approximately 15 minutes reading (blending), followed by 15 minutes of spelling (segmenting).
+Phonics sessions are a vital part of every school day, with all pupils enjoying 30 minutes of phonics learning each day.
+The session is split into approximately 15 minutes reading (decoding), followed by 15 minutes of spelling (encoding).
 Pupils work independently throughout this session to complete sound activity sheets.

 In the last 15 minutes of the session, pupils go on to practice spelling by sounding out the words they are told to spell by their teacher, following the spelling and editing routine.
 This routine is designed to enable children to hear and identify the correct number of phonemes (sounds) in words and encode them by selecting the corresponding (correct) graphemes.